Can I claim my Breast Lift on Medicare?

 A Breast Lift Can Have Life-Changing Effects

 There are many benefits to having breast lift surgery and most breast lift patients will enjoy many lifestyle benefits after a breast lift.
 This may include feeling more confident, better health and looking better in clothes.
-Lessening the saggy breasts also means you’ll have improved posture.
-Having less sag makes keeping fit a lot easier and you will also look slimmer.
+Lessening the descending breasts also means you’ll have improved posture.

 Medicare Rebates are subject to change and review.